pomdtr/sunbeam/README.md

 Creating a new extension is as easy as writing a script.

-You can share your scripts with others by just hosting them on a public url.
+You can share your scripts with others by just hosting them on a public url (e.g. github gist).

-## Integrates with your favorite apps

-It is trivial to integrate sunbeam with existings apps since it's just a command-line tool.

 More information in the [integrations](https://pomdtr.github.io/sunbeam/book/user-guide/integrations.html) section.